 Prospective buyers want to be able to imagine their own things in a potential new home.
 Your tastes and passions may not match theirs, so if you’re planning on selling up then you might want to declutter and hide that stockpile of collector’s comics or your impressive collection of vinyl.
-Over the next few weeks, we’re going to be talking about ways to look after your collectables whether they’re works of art, comics and graphic novels, vinyl records, or ornaments and figurines.
+Over the next few weeks, we’re going to be talking about ways to look after and store your collectables whether they’re works of art, comics and graphic novels, vinyl records, or ornaments and figurines.

 First up, let’s look at…

 Comics & Graphic Novels

 You don’t have to be a superhero to keep your comics and graphic novels in tip-top shape, and there are some things you can do to protect your issues whether you want to preserve them for your own library or make a financial return from selling them on further down the line.
 If you’re planning to move home and you’re wanting to declutter then you’re going to need some options to store your collection and protect them from wear and tear, or even damage.